scala/scala3/docs/blog/_posts/2019-05-24-15th-dotty-milestone-release.md

 date: 2019-05-24
 ---

 Hi!
 We are very excited to announce the 15th release of Dotty.
 The most exciting thing in this release is the full bootstrap for Dotty introduced by PR [#5923](https://github.com/lampepfl/dotty/pull/5923)🎉😍.
-This means that we are able to compile Dotty with Dotty itself, hence use all the new features in the compiler code base.
+This means that we now always compile Dotty with Dotty itself, hence we can use use all the new features in the compiler code base.

 With this release comes a bunch of new features and improvements, such as the ability to enforce whether an operator is intended to be used in an infix position, the type safe pattern bindings and more.